E-Ticketing Vertragsbedingungen der IATA (Int. Air Transport Association): Click here

 Bestimmungen zu Gefahrguttransport der IATA (Int.
 Air Transport Association):

-The General Terms and Booking Conditions (GTBC) of BTU Business Travel Unlimited Reisebüro GesmbH (BTU) apply to travel contracts that BTU arranges as a travel agent in its capacity as a travel broker within the scope of an agency agreement on travel management with companies.
-As a travel agent, BTU arranges travel contracts for travel services (individual services, travel arrangements) between the customer (company) on the one hand and the service provider on the other hand (agency agreement).
-As part of the contract, BTU also provides travel-related ancillary services, such as organising travel permits, fulfilling individual requests for additional offers, checking travel compensation, reporting and risk management, as well as performing duties of care within the scope of global travel management.
-Travel contracts for booked services arranged by BTU are concluded between the service providers (airlines, hotels, car rental companies, visa service, rail, tour operators, etc.) and the company, and are provided by the service providers.
-BTU is not a contracting party.
-The contractual terms and general terms and conditions of business and travel of these service providers are not affected by these GTBC and remain valid.
-These terms and conditions shall be deemed agreed upon as soon as the company submits a written request to BTU for the provision of business services and BTU confirms this request in the form of an offer, making no objection to the use and publication of the GTBC on its website.
-The GTBC thus form the basis of the concluded agency agreement.
+The present General Terms and Conditions of Business and Booking (GTCBBs) of BTU Business Travel Unlimited Reisebüro GesmbH (BTU) apply to travel contracts which BTU arranges with companies as a travel agent within the framework of an agency contract for travel management.
+As a travel agent, BTU brokers travel contracts for travel services (individual services, travel arrangements) between the customer (company) on the one hand and the service provider on the other (agency agreement).
+Within the scope of the contract, BTU also provides travel-related ancillary services such as the organisation of travel permits, fulfilment of individual requests for additional offers, review of travel compensation and risk management, as well as the fulfilment of welfare obligations within the context of global travel management.
+The travel contracts for booked services brokered by BTU are concluded between the brokered service providers (airlines, hotels, car rental companies, visa services, railways, tour operators, etc) and the company and are provided by the service providers.
+BTU is not a party to the contract.
+Contractual conditions and general terms and conditions of business and travel of these service providers are not affected by these GTCBBs and retain their validity.
+These terms and conditions shall be deemed to be agreed as soon as the company submits a written request to BTU for the provision of business and BTU confirms this request in the form of an offer with uncontradicted reference to the use and publication of the GTCBBs on the homepage.
+The GTCBBs thus form the basis of the concluded agency agreement.

-For selected services, BTU will commission subcontractors (e.g. rail, visa, hotline, travel compensation, etc.) to fulfil its contractual obligations and service offerings.
-If these services are used, the following rules for cooperation shall also apply to the use of these services.
+For selected services, BTU commissions subcontractors (e.g. rail, visa, hotline, travel compensation, etc) to fulfil its contractual obligations and service offerings.
+If these services are used, the following rules for cooperation shall also apply.
 Bookings are subject to a joint agreement concluded for business purposes.
-Business trips which are organised and carried out on the basis of a framework agreement are not subject to the scope of application of the Federal Act on Package Travel and Associated Travel Services (Package Travel Act [PRG]).
+Business trips organised and carried out on the basis of a framework agreement are not subject to the scope of the Federal Act on Package Travel and Related Travel Services (Package Travel Act [PRG]).

-The commissioning company is responsible for the knowledge of the GTBC among its ordering employees are aware of the GTCBBs.
+The commissioning company is responsible for ensuring that its ordering employees are aware of the GTCBBs.

 ORDER AND CONFIRMATION OF THE SERVICE

-For customers who have a regular business relationship with BTU, it is assumed that the BTU costs associated with the order and the general method of processing the business case are known to the employees making the booking.
-The same applies to privileged bookings by the customer‘s employees.
+For customers who have a regular business relationship with BTU, the BTU costs associated with the order and the general method of processing the business case are known to the booking employees.
+The same applies to private bookings by the customer‘s employees.

 TIME LIMIT AND TICKET ISSUE

-Time limit is the point in time determined by the airline when the ticket must be issued at the latest.
+Time limit means the airline‘s determination of a time by which the ticket must be issued at the latest.
 If airlines request early ticket issuance through fixed advance booking deadlines, BTU will inform the customer of this in the offer.
-If the customer fails to confirm ticket issuance in a timely manner, this may result in additional costs for which the customer is responsible.
+If the customer does not confirm the ticket issue in time, this may result in additional costs for which the customer is responsible.

-Tickets are issued after written confirmation of the offer by the customer.
-The confirmation must be received during office opening hours, otherwise the ticket can only be issued on the next working day.
-In urgent cases, binding confirmations or orders can also be issued verbally; such confirmations must be documented by the customer without delay.
+Tickets will be issued after written confirmation of the offer by the customer.
+The confirmation must be received during office opening hours, otherwise the issue can only be carried out on the next working day.
+In urgent cases, binding confirmations or orders may also be issued verbally; such confirmations shall be documented by the customer without delay.

-Upon confirmation of the offer, the customer simultaneously enters into a contract with BTU for the respective consulting or booking service, for which the terms and conditions of the service providers agreed upon at the time of confirmation as well as BTU’s contractual and business terms and conditions shall apply.
-At the same time, the company shall enter into a contract with the service provider for the provision of the arranged service.
-The tariff state is the respective date of dispatch of the confirmation.
+Upon confirmation of the offer, the customer shall simultaneously enter into a contract with BTU for the respective consulting or booking service, for which the terms and conditions of the service providers agreed upon at the time of confirmation as well as the contractual and business terms and conditions of BTU shall apply.
+At the same time, the company enters into a contract with the service provider for the provision of the mediated service.
+The tariff status is the respective dispatch date of the confirmation.

-All tariffs stated in the offer or ticket are exclusive of the service/handling fee and Ticket Service Charge (TSC) agreed with BTU.
+All fares quoted in the offer or ticket are exclusive of the service/handling fee and ticket service charge (TSC) agreed with BTU.
 The airline segment fees and the GDS system fee are charged separately.

-After confirmation of the offer, the customer will receive an electronic passenger receipt/ticket, which must be carried during the entire journey.
-BTU determines dispatch of contractual documents shall be determined by BTU and, in the absence of any provision to the contrary, these are sent at the customer’s expense and risk.
-Wherever legally permissible and possible, this will be done electronically.
-The address (also e-mail address) last communicated to BTU shall be deemed the delivery/contact address.
-The customer shall notify BTU of any changes without delay (recommended in writing).
-In the case of postal service, the approximate delivery costs will be disclosed prior to dispatch.
+After confirmation of the offer, the customer will receive an electronic Passenger Receipt/Ticket, which must be carried on the entire journey.
+The dispatch of contractual documents shall be determined by BTU and, in the absence of a deviating regulation, shall be at the expense and risk of the customer.
+Where legally permissible and possible, this is generally done electronically.
+The address last notified to BTU (including e-mail address) shall be deemed to be the delivery/contact address.
+Changes are to be notified by the customer without delay (written notification recommended).
+In the case of postal transmission, the approximate delivery costs will be disclosed before dispatch.

-The risk of destruction, loss, damage, incorrect delivery (spam or junk mail) or delayed delivery is transferred to the customer when the contract documents are handed over to the deliverer and/or are sent to the customer.
-In the event of a defective delivery, the Supplier shall not be liable for any consequences of defective delivery.
+The risk of destruction, loss, damage, incorrect delivery (spam or junk mail) or delayed delivery of a consignment shall pass to the customer when the contractual documents are handed over to the carrier or sent to the customer.
+In the event of a defective delivery, the Supplier shall not be liable for any consequences whatsoever.

 CHECK FOR COMPLETENESS/CORRECTNESS